Breast Cancer Care at Wellstar

 Screening for people at high risk for breast cancerPeople who are higher risk for breast cancer may have genetic mutations that are inherited or other risk factors that are identified during a routine screening mammogram.
 Physicians can use the Tyrer-Cuzick model to calculate a person’s risk for breast cancer.
 This tool helps assess a person’s likelihood of carrying the BRCA1 or BRCA2 mutations and ultimately, the likelihood a woman will develop breast cancer.
 Counseling is advised if the model predicts a 10% or greater chance of these mutations.

 Wellstar is launching a high-risk breast cancer program at Wellstar Kennestone Hospital.
 The genetic risk assessment team, the breast imaging team and our breast surgeons work together in a coordinated effort to identify and care for women who are at a higher risk.
 These patients are connected with a specialist for the level of surveillance that is equal to a patient’s individual level of risk.
 The benefit is that if breast cancer appears, it can be found and treated earlier for better outcomes.

 People with concerns about hereditary breast cancer and metastatic breast cancer have access to the largest genetic testing program in Georgia.
 Wellstar genetic counselors meet with patients and can perform testing to see if they carry any identifiable cancer genes—the list of known cancer-causing genes continues to grow and some can be effectively targeted with specific medical oncology drugs.
 Genetic counselors can also help patients determine their risk for additional cancers and identify at-risk family members to prevent additional cancers within the patient and their family members.

-Learn more about genetic risk assessments at Wellstar
+Learn more about genetic risk assessment at Wellstar.